Make-ing my life easier

 Introduction

-At the time of writing my blog directory surely is cluttered, and I really do not want this.
-It prevents me from easily checking my website (not sure if the clutter caused my lack of proper at times documentation or the other way round), but it has to change.
-Here I expect to document the next 10 minutes briefly for me, so that it all makes sense
+At the time of writing, my blog directory is certainly cluttered, and I really don’t want that.
+It prevents me from easily checking my website (I’m not sure if the clutter caused my occasional lack of proper documentation or if it’s the other way around), but this has to change.
+Here, I plan to briefly document the next 10 minutes for myself so that it all makes sense.

 Goal

-What I expect to do here is quickly create a makefile, with a local
+My objective here is to quickly create a Makefile with a local

 - Create a